-Use Mobile Friendly Web Design
+Use Mobile-Friendly Web Design

-Now, Google uses mobile-first indexing and ranks the search results based only on the mobile version of the page.
+A mobile-friendly website is essential as over 50% of the Internet’s traffic comes from mobile devices.
+Plus, Google uses mobile-first indexing and ranks the search results based only on the mobile version of the page.
 Use Responsive Web Design (RWD) to ensure your site is mobile optimized.

 Is your RWD site mobile friendly:

 Use Google Search Console (GSC) Mobile Usability to check if your site has any user mobile viewing issues.
 GSC > Enhancements > Mobile Usability

 If you haven't set up GSC, use Google's Mobile-Friendly Test.

 Schema markup is code that helps search engines understand your content better.
 Google displays Schema with rich snippets:

 The rich snippets above include review stars, price, and availability, and are from the product schema.